jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - PNG fallback icons
 - National Weather Service (NWS) API for data (previously used OpenWeatherMap)

-The screen has been modularized into reusable components with navigation:
+The screen is built as a modular component with clear separation of concerns:
-- **WeatherScreen.qml**: Main container component that manages data fetching and screen navigation
+- **WeatherScreen.qml**: Main container component that manages data fetching, UI components, and animations
-- **CurrentWeather.qml**: Displays current weather conditions with Lottie animations
 - **ForecastDisplay.qml**: Shows multiple day forecast with PNG icons
 - **WeatherControls.qml**: Provides navigation between Current Weather and Forecast views